dithercat/servitor/readme.md

 # servitor

-stupid simple LLM chatbot framework (rewrite/cleanup of a private thing)
+stupid simple LLM chatbot framework designed for multiuser chats

-designed for multiuser chats
+if you just want to make a discord LLM bot, see [ensata](https://github.com/dithercat/ensata)

 ## features